dotnet/docs/docs/spark/tutorials/hdinsight-deployment.md

 ## Create an HDInsight cluster

 > [!IMPORTANT]
-> Billing for HDInsight clusters is prorated per minute, whether you are using them or not.
+> Billing for HDInsight clusters is prorated per minute, even if you're not using them.
 Be sure to delete your cluster after you have finished using it.
 For more information, see the [Clean up resources](#clean-up-resources) section of this tutorial.

 1. Visit the [Azure portal](https://portal.azure.com).